How writers can craft a content distribution strategy for the Web

 • Establish a portfolio: This can be done on your own website or using tools such as Contently where you house your content library in one place.
 Portfolios are a good solution for anyone looking to monetize, find work, or establish a brand.

-A path from your home to your readers
+A distribution channel that serves as a path from your home to your readers

 In the beginning stages, start off by sharing your content on social media with friends and colleagues to gain traction.
 They may also share it with their network, further extending your reach.

-As you look to move beyond these initial connections, you may need to dig deeper.
+As you look to move beyond these initial connections, you may need to dig deeper into the different distribution channels.
 Share in interest-specific forums and groups to expand your reader base.
 After you've found your footing, you may also want to build email lists that you can use for sending out new content.
 You can also network with others to crowdsource new options for sharing.
 They may suggest specific interest groups or sites that could help you promote your writing.

 As you reach the hard-won status of advanced writer, you’ll want to make sure you are keeping your content fresh and optimizing it for SEO.
 This will help readers find you via search engines.
 You’ll want to do keyword research and understand search intent, melding this with SEO best practices, such as optimizing headings and deftly sprinkling keywords into your content.